 Division of labor

 Do you handle the dishes and laundry and he tackles taking out the trash and vacuuming the apartment?
 However you two decide to split up household chores, it’s worth talking about in premarital counseling.
 In fact, a survey of more than 2,000 adults by online takeaway firm Just Eat found that nearly two-thirds of couples argue over chores at least once a week—and one in five have broken up over the issue.
-Topics to cover: How is the division of labor managed in the household?
+Premarital counseling topics to cover: How is the division of labor managed in the household?
 What will your division of chores look like, especially if you have kids?
 “Uncertainty in division of household responsibilities between working couples often results in ongoing negotiations, resentment and tension,” says Derichs.
 “Successful equality in the sharing household chores is essential in a happy marriage.”

 Meaning of marriage commitment